sebasreateguib/sebasreateguib/README.md

 ## About me

-I always enjoy learning new things and giving my best to every project.
-Currently in my third-year just trying to survive lol.
+*I always enjoy learning new things and giving my best to every project.
+Currently in my third-year just trying to survive lol. <br/>
+Also seeking future roles as an AI Engineer or Full Stack Developer.*

 > **Next up:** `Rust` - `Zig` - `NestJS`
 >